chime/terraform-aws-alternat/README.md

 - There are four Elastic IP addresses for the NAT instances and four for the NAT Gateways.
 Be sure to add all eight addresses to any external allow lists if necessary.

+## Future work

+We would like this benefit to benefit as many users as possible.
+Possible future enhancements include:

+- CloudFormation implementation
+- AWS CDK implementation
+- Pulumi implementation
+- Support for maintenance windows
+- Addition of a CloudWatch dashboard

 ## Contributing